JulianGR/JulianGR.github.io/_posts/2020-3-19-Hello-World.md

 -   My name is Julián (Jules for friends).
 Apart from being my name, it's a [town](https://en.wikipedia.org/wiki/Julian,_California) in US.
 Alternatively you can have a laugh at the [Urban Dictionary page](https://www.urbandictionary.com/define.php?term=Julian).
 -   I'm from Spain (thus the accent in the **á**), specifically from a beautiful city in the south, Sevilla.
--   I'm studying third year of Computer Science.
+-   At the time I'm writing this, I'm studying third year of Computer Science.
 -   You can look at a picture of me in the [About page](https://juliangr.github.io/about/).

 ##### Why this blog?